Distracted Driving Accident Lawyer in New York

 Berkowitz & Weitz Law, P.C.
 Helps Victims Get Justice

 Don’t leave your health and financial stability to chance.
-NYC distracted driving laws are complex, and effective legal representation can make all the difference to your claim.
+NYC distracted driving laws in NYC are complex, and effective legal representation can make all the difference to your claim.

 Our attorneys at Berkowitz & Weitz, P.C. understand the unique challenges of proving distraction in NYC accident cases.
 We have a track record of successfully recovering significant compensation for car accident victims just like you.